The CPU will begin execution at address 0. There is no special ‘main’ label - the first thing

 JMP ra

-trytes of data and can be accessed with $name[offset]
+$name[n] declares n trytes of data and can be accessed with $name[offset].

 Data is placed at exactly the position it appears in the sourcecode.
 Make sure you JMP past any data declarations to avoid running data as code.